NVIDIA GeForce GT 625M vs NVIDIA GeForce GT 645M

-NVIDIA GeForce GT 645M► remove
+NVIDIA GeForce GT 645M► remove from comparison

 The NVIDIA GeForce GT 645M is a mid-range, DirectX 11.1 compatible graphics card that was announced in the third quarter of 2012 for laptops.
 It is a faster clocked GeForce GT 640M and therefore also based on the Kepler GK107 architecture manufactured in 28nm at TSMC.
 The graphics card uses a 128-Bit wide memory interface with either the more common but slower DDR3 for VRAM or the more expensive and faster GDDR5.